LiamWilbraham/polyhts/README.md

 ### 2. Fix one monomer, screen possible co-monomers (under construction)

 ### 3. Just one Polymer
-We can also calculate properties for a single co-polymer, where we supply a pair of smiles explicitly:
+We can also calculate properties for a single co-polymer, where we supply a list of smiles explicitly, where the length of this list is equivalent to the repeat unit length:

 ```python
 session.calc_polymer_properties(['c1c(Br)cc(Br)cc1', 'c1c(Br)cc(Br)cc1'], 'polymer-name')